 There’s also an increased frequency of other diseases and medical conditions associated with Klinefelter syndrome.

-This heart condition may pose no medical problems, or it could be severe enough to require surgery.
+Mitral valve prolapse tends to occur more commonly in individuals with Klinefelter Syndrome than those without, however this heart condition may pose no medical problems, or it could be severe enough to require surgery.

 Upwards of 75% of children with it have a learning disability.
 Boys with Klinefelter syndrome may also have difficulty fitting in socially and interacting with their peers as personality traits often include being shy and quiet.